milanmiticdev/brisktask-fullstack-todo-app/README.md

 ### FRONTEND AND BACKEND SETUP

--   React frontend was created using Vite: https://vitejs.dev
--   Vite uses port `5173` by default.
--   Inside the root folder run: `npm install` and then `npm start` to start the backend server.
+-   Navigate to `/backend` folder and run: `npm install` and then `npm start` to run the backend server.
 -   Navigate to `/frontend` folder and run: `npm install` and then `npm run dev` to run React.

+-   React frontend was created using Vite: https://vitejs.dev.
+Vite uses port `5173` by default.
--   To view the app, open http://localhost:5173 in the browser.
+-   To view the app, go to http://localhost:5173 in the browser.

 ## Description and Usage